To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The president can opt to stymie the state capture probe further, but it maybe for his own account.

 Every week, about 20 men walk through the doors of a container-cum-health centre.
-Many are taxi drivers and travellers, including in transit to far-flung places such Durban and Johannesburg.

 This is not a situation that technology can simply paper over — or that imposed technology can mitigate.